ploigos/infra-ops/README.md

 * Use vault for secrets
   * Follow the [examples demo](examples/DEMO.md)

 * Set up of Artifactory after initial deployment
-  * Access route in artifactory namespace and log in with default credentials: admin/password
-  * Update admin password to something else
-  * Paste license key and save
+  * Provide license key if prompted.
-  * Add a docker registry called 'container'.
+  * Add a docker registry called 'ploigos'.
 With the exception of docker tag retention, leave all defaults.
 Increase docker tag retention to the amount of tags you'd like to retain.
+  * Add a new permission called 'ploigos' and give service account access to registry.